neuralminds/Social-Distance-Algorithm/README.md

 Single Shot object Detection (SSD) using MobileNet and OpenCV used to detect people.
 A bounding box is displayed around every person detected.

-To detect the distance of people from camera, triangle similarity technique was used.
-Let us assume that a person is at a distance D (in centimetres) from camera and the person's actual height is H (I have assumed that the average height of humans in 165 centimetres).
-Using the object detection code above, we can identify the pixcel height P of the person using the bounding box coordinates.
+To detect the distance of people from camera, Let us assume that a person is at a distance D (in centimetres) from camera and the person's actual height is H (assuming here that the average height of humans in 165 centimetres).
+Using the object detection model, we identify the pixel height P of the person using the bounding box coordinates.

 Using these values, the focal length of the camera can be calculated using the below formula:

 ```
 Eq 1: F = (P x D) / H